mpeeples2008/ArchNetSci/_book/index.md

 somewhat different from that of base R.</p>
 </div>

-Let's take a look at an example:
+Let's take a look at an example of a plot using the `ggplot2` format:

 ```r